zio/zio/docs/reference/stream/zstream.md

 val s2 = ZStream.fromChunks(Chunk(1, 2, 3), Chunk(4, 5, 6))
 ```

-### From Effect
+### From ZIO

-**ZStream.fromZIO** — We can create a stream from an effect by using `ZStream.fromZIO` constructor.
+**ZStream.fromZIO** — We can create a stream from a ZIO workflow by using `ZStream.fromZIO` constructor.
 For example, the following stream is a stream that reads a line from a user:

 ```scala mdoc:silent:nest
 val readline: ZStream[Any, IOException, String] =